jennymalmoe/LazyVegan/README.md

 * Tools and Editors

-* [Am I Responsive](http://ami.responsivedesign.is/) - used to validate the responsiveness and mock up image.
+* [Am I Responsive](http://ami.responsivedesign.is/) - used to validate the responsiveness.
 * [Balsamiq](https://balsamiq.com/) - used to create the wireframes.
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)  - used Lighthouse to check sites performance and the dev tool to check responsiveness.
 * [Designwizard](https://www.designwizard.com/) - used for inspirations regarding color combinations.